Artemis Fowl: Domovoi Butler

 Butler is the Fowl family's loyal manservant and Artemis's bodyguard and friend, accompanying him around the world on his adventures.
 He is the third-most skilled martial artist on the planet (the first is a monk on a Pacific Island and the second is his uncle), a formidable marksman and firearms expert, and has immense experience of the criminal underworld, often providing help to Artemis through his many contacts.
-His first name is Domovoi though no one knows that besides Artemis and Juliet.
-He also has a little sister, Juliet, who appears in most of the books.
+His first name is Domovoi though no one knows that besides Artemis and his little sister, Juliet, who appears in most of the books.
 Butler is rendered dead temporarily in The Eternity Code, but is rescued by the ingenuity of his principal and the healing powers of Holly Short.
 Butler's favored weapon is a treasured SIG Sauer P226 pistol chambered in 9mm Parabellum, but he often must resort to other fairy weaponry for his tasks.
 Due to his healing in The Eternity Code, his body is older than he should be.